1997 Phoenix 200: Pre-race news

-Infiniti also had problems with its scarce contingent, as Buddy Lazier, Groff and Jack Miller had engine issues throughout the week because of a faulty bearing application.
-Sam Schmidt, who had finished fourth in the U.S. F2000 in 1996, passed his rookie test in order to race in the second Blueprint Racing car.
-Schmidt had planned to debut at Orlando, but it had been pushed to Phoenix due to the lack of testing brought by engine shortages.
-Team Menard, on the other hand, had unofficially parted ways with Mark Dismore, and evaluated Billy Boat and Dave Blaney as contenders for their second seat.
-Both finished in the overall top 10, Boat being slightly faster, but neither would get the drive in the end.
-Also, Darrin Miller and Pat Abold both passed their rookie tests in the PDM Racing mule car.
+A faulty bearing application on the scarce contingent of Infiniti engines cause Buddy Lazier, Groff and Jack Miller to have engine issues throughout the week.
+Sam Schmidt, who had finished fourth in U.S. F2000 in 1996, passed his rookie test and was approved to race the second Blueprint Racing car.
+Schmidt's planned debut at Orlando had been postponed due to the lack of testing caused by engine shortages.
+Team Menard had unofficially parted ways with Mark Dismore, and evaluated Billy Boat and Dave Blaney as contenders for their second seat.
+Both finished in the overall top 10, Boat being slightly faster, but neither got the drive in the end.
+Darrin Miller and Pat Abold both passed their rookie tests in the PDM Racing mule car.

-The entry list for the Phoenix 200 was unveiled on March 5 with 23 entries, including Danny Ongais, Robbie Buhl and the second Menard car, still unassigned.
-EuroInternational, with the legendary George Bignotti as chief mechanic, also filled an entry for Phoenix resident Billy Roe, who had attempted to race the previous year.
-The day after, Team Menard confirmed Robbie Buhl as their second driver, leaving Beck Motorsports without a driver.
+The entry list for the Phoenix 200 was unveiled on March 5 with 23 entries, including Danny Ongais and Robbie Buhl.
+EuroInternational, with the legendary George Bignotti as chief mechanic, also filed an entry for Phoenix resident Billy Roe, who had attempted to race the previous year.
+A day later, Team Menard confirmed Robbie Buhl as their second driver, leaving Beck Motorsports without a driver.

-Further tire testing was conducted on the Indianapolis Motor Speedway the following week, as Fermín Vélez drove for Goodyear, while Tony Stewart, who topped out at 216.080 mph, and John Paul Jr. did it for Firestone.
+Tire testing was conducted on the Indianapolis Motor Speedway the following week.
+Fermín Vélez drove for Goodyear, while Tony Stewart, who topped out at 216.080 mph, and John Paul Jr. tested for Firestone.
 During this period, Stan Wattles confirmed that Metro Racing Systems would become the second team to take on the Riley & Scott chassis, with a delivery date expected for July.
 On March 19, Team SABCO had a 300-mile test at Indianapolis with Robby Gordon, who was due to attempt the Double Duty in May.